! Museum Visitors !

 Rehabilitation of Tom Hunt Store located at the Poquoson Museum Campus has begun.

+The store was built about 1880 and served the community as a post office and general store.
+The Museum Executive Board has signed a contract with a Poquoson contractor, CAP Construction, to do work on Phase 1 of the project.
 Phase 1 of the project requires removing the existing exterior boards, four existing windows, front porch decking, security bars on both front windows and front door.
 All of the above items will be replaced with new materials except the bars on the front windows and the front door.
 The bars will be sand blasted and painted and the door will be refurbished.
 All materials for Phase 1 have been ordered.
 Delivery is expected in six to eight weeks.
+We have also hired an electrician to rewire the building, install an electrical panel, add additional receptacles, light fixtures, ceiling fans, outside watertight receptacles and outdoor LED flood lights.

 Donations to help with the cost of this project are needed.
 If you would like to help with a donation, please mail a check made out to the Poquoson Museum, PO Box 2163, Poquoson, Va.
 23662.
 The Poquoson Museum is a non-profit organization.
 All donations are tax deductible with existing IRS Laws.